Robotic materials: Research challenges

 Research in robotic materials ranges from the device-level and manufacturing to the distributed algorithms that equip robotic materials with intelligence.
 As such it intersects the fields of composite materials, sensor networks, distributed algorithms, and due to the scale of the involved computation, swarm intelligence.
 Unlike any individual field, the design of the structure, sensors, actuators, communication infrastructure, and distributed algorithms are tightly intertwined.
 For example, the material properties of the structural material will affect how signals to be sensed propagate through the material, at which distance computational elements need to be spaced, and what signal processing needs to be done.
 Similarly, structural properties are closely related to the actual embedding of computing and communication infrastructure.
 Capturing these effects therefore requires interdisciplinary collaboration between materials, computer science, and robotics.

+From a material science perspective, a particular challenge lies in materials that enable the instant creation of complex objects and their transfiguration on command.
+An overview of different approaches for such materials is provided by Kaya et al.